idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 aTc. <strong>B</strong> Serial dilution droplet plating of the strain carrying pES055.2 and pES013.2A (see Figure 2) after 15 h growth in absence of Gm on Gm/Spec plates. <strong>C</strong> Schematic representation of the induction and growth conditions of bacteria containing the selection plasmid and constitu- tively expressing IS621.
-The cells were induced with aTC at an OD600 of 0.6 either in the absence or presence of Kan.
-The cultures were diluted in fresh media after 15 h and grown for an additional 15 h (methods). <strong>D</strong> Bacte- rial growth on spectinomycin/Kan agar plates of cells after 0 h, 15 h and 30 hours after induction and antibiotic selection. (i) Serial dilution of the bacterial culture before induction, (ii) induced samples with their respective negative controls, sample and control indicated with coloured asterics (No selection with Kan in liquid cultures (cyan), with Kan in liquid culture (red)).
+The cells were induced with aTc at an OD<sub>600</sub>O=0.6=0.6 either in the absence or presence of Kan.
+The cultures #### all of them? ### were diluted in fresh media after 15 h and grown for an additional 15 h. <strong>D</strong> Bacte- rial growth on Kan/Spec plates after 0 h, 15 h and 30 hours after induction and antibiotic selection. (i) Serial dilution of the bacterial culture before induction, (ii) induced samples with their respective negative controls, sample and control indicated with coloured asterics (No selection with Kan in liquid cultures (cyan), with Kan in liquid culture (red)).
 Cultures grown with Kan were terminated after 15 h, (iii) induced samples grown in abscence of Kan for 30 h plated as droplets in duplicate.
 Black markings on plates indicate the position of bacterial droplet when plated.
-All plates were imaged with the coomassie setting on a gel-doc XR.
 </p>

 Following this assay monoclonal cultures were grown and their DNA sequenced.
 While the sequencing data confirmed inversion of the AB cassette, it also detected escape mutations, in some of the colonies grown in the presence of Kan.